Editorial pour-over guide

 Where to start with pour-over coffee in Tokyo

-Use this when you want a targeted coffee stop: a reservation counter, a roaster room, a kissaten classic, or a shop where the brewing conversation matters as much as the drink.
+The strongest stops are targeted: a reservation counter, a roaster room, a rare-lot lab, a kissaten classic, or a shop where the brewing conversation matters as much as the drink.

-The best way through the page is to treat it as a route, not a ranked list.
-Start with Koffee Mameya Kakeru for the best tasting counter: A guided coffee-omakase setup for people who want the brewing experience to be the visit.
-Use Glitch Coffee & Roasters for the best roaster precision: A Jimbocho anchor for light-roast single origins and guided pour-over.
-Keep Chatei Hatou for the best classic detour: A Shibuya kissaten where hand-drip coffee and the old-world room still justify the stop.
+Koffee Mameya Kakeru is the best tasting counter: A guided coffee-omakase setup for people who want the brewing experience to be the visit.
+Glitch Coffee & Roasters is the best roaster precision: A Jimbocho anchor for light-roast single origins and guided pour-over.
+Acid Coffee Tokyo is the best rare-lot lab: A Yoyogi-Uehara roaster room for expressive filter coffee, beans, and a more experimental read on Tokyo.

 Koffee Mameya Kakeru is the full tasting-counter version.
-Glitch and Leaves make better sense for precise roaster-led stops.
-Expect a wide spread: Kiyosumi-Shirakawa, Jimbocho, Nakameguro, Tomigaya, Honjo, Kuramae, Shibuya, and beyond.
+Glitch and Acid make better sense for precise roaster-led stops, while Sarutahiko's Ebisu original adds a more approachable brand-origin counter.
+Expect a wide spread: Kiyosumi-Shirakawa, Jimbocho, Yoyogi-Uehara, Ebisu, Nakameguro, Tomigaya, Honjo, Kuramae, Shibuya, and beyond.

 Pour Over picks